Esan carving traditions, Ubiaja

 Over the last few years, the [Re:]Entanglements project has been re-engaging with a remarkable ethnographic archive – including objects, photographs, sound recordings, botanical specimens, published work and fieldnotes – assembled by the colonial anthropologist, Northcote W. Thomas, in Southern Nigeria and Sierra Leone between 1909 and 1915.
 As well as better understanding the historical context in which these materials were gathered, the project seeks to examine their significance in the present.
 What do these archives and collections mean for different communities today?
 What actions do they make possible?
 How might we creatively explore their latent possibilities?

-The project is being led by Paul Basu at SOAS University of London and involves many partnerships in the UK, Nigeria, Sierra Leone and beyond.
+The project is being led by Paul Basu, Professor in the School of Anthropology and Museum Ethnography and Curator at the Pitt Rivers Museum at the University of Oxford, and involves many partnerships in the UK, Nigeria, Sierra Leone and beyond.
 These include the many institutions across which this ethnographic archive has been dispersed, including the Nigerian National Museum, Lagos, the University of Cambridge Museum of Archaeology and Anthropology, the British Library Sound Archive, the Pitt Rivers Museum, the Royal Anthropological Institute, the Royal Botanic Gardens, Kew and the UK National Archives.

 New articles and resources are constantly being added to the website.
 If you are interested in finding out more or would like to get involved please contact us!
 Join the project Facebook Group and contribute to the debates about colonial collections in decolonial times.